jokob-sk/NetAlertX/README.md

       - [Final-Hawk](https://github.com/Final-Hawk): Help with NTFY, styling and other fixes
       - [TeroRERO](https://github.com/terorero): Spanish translation
       - [jokob-sk](https://github.com/jokob-sk/Pi.Alert): DB Maintenance tools
-      - Please see the [Git commit history](https://github.com/jokob-sk/Pi.Alert/commits/main) for a full list of people and their contributions to the project
+      - Please see the [Git contributors](https://github.com/jokob-sk/Pi.Alert/graphs/contributors) for a full list of people and their contributions to the project

 ## ☕ Support me